New York eyes luxury buildings in search for homeless fix

 At The Dime, a tower in Brooklyn's Williamsburg neighbourhood with a basketball court and a bar, there are 19 studios in the building that will be rented for US$2,116 a month, and 24 one-bedrooms for US$2,270, according to its lottery advertisement.

-The developers at The Dime have received 12,500 applications for a total of 54 units, according to a spokesman.
+The developers at The Dime have received 12,500 applications for a total of 54 units, according to a spokeswoman.

-"The developers believe that given the number of applications, there will be more than enough qualified candidates to fill the 54 apartments," the spokesman said in a statement.
+"The developers believe that given the number of applications, there will be more than enough qualified candidates to fill the 54 apartments," she said in a statement.

 Affordable rentals for middle-income residents are only slightly below market rate, making them a popular choice for developers who opt in to the tax-exemption programme, said Jordan Bardach, chief operating officer at City5, a consulting firm that helps developers comply with housing programmes.

-But prospective tenants often don't realize they qualify, and when they do, may not want to endure a lengthy lottery and income-verification process for apartments that only come at a slight discount.
+But prospective tenants often do not realise they qualify, and when they do, may not want to endure a lengthy lottery and income-verification process for apartments that only come at a slight discount.
 That sometimes leaves units vacant after the lottery is over.

-Under the old rules, developers could widen their search and find qualifying tenants for those apartments by posting on standard rental sites and with brokerages, Mr Bardach said.
+Under the old rules, developers could widen their search and find qualifying tenants for those apartments by posting on standard rental sites and with brokerages, Mr Bardach noted.

-With the change allowing homeless placements, "some developers might pull out of the program completely", he said.
+With the change allowing homeless placements, "some developers might pull out of the programme completely", he added.
 "The developers who agreed to enter their property into a lottery process, this is not what they were signing up for."
+BLOOMBERG